-Kazuko Akashi, Yoshie Imai, Shingen Nakamura, 高橋 真美子 and Hirokazu Miki : Attitudes toward treatment among patients with hematologic malignancies at first relapse: A qualitative analysis of age-specific characteristics, Supportive Care in Cancer, 1, 1, 2-9, 2026.
+Kazuko Akashi, Yoshie Imai, Shingen Nakamura, 高橋 真美子 and Hirokazu Miki : Attitudes toward treatment among patients with hematologic malignancies at first relapse: A qualitative analysis of age-specific characteristics, Journal of Cancer Supportive Care, 1, 1, 2-9, 2026.

 (Summary)